annacprice/autodatabase/README.md

 Automated build of a Kraken2 database using Nextflow DSL2.
 Requires Nextflow version>= 20.01.0 and either Docker or Singularity.

 ## Quick Start ##
-There are four key stages to the workflow:
+There are five stages to the workflow:
-1) Adding the taxonomic ID to the sequence IDs and the filenames
+1) Adding the taxonomic ID to the sequence IDs and the filenames (autoDatabase_addTaxon)
-2) Creating a mash matrix for each taxon
+2) Creating a mash matrix for each taxon (autoDatabase_mash)
-3) Using the mash matrix to select high quality assemblies
+3) Using the mash matrix to select high quality assemblies (autoDatabase_qc)
+4) Create a channel containing the high quality assemblies (autoDatabase_cleanFasta)
-4) Building the Kraken2 database
+5) Building the Kraken2 database (autoDatabase_kraken2Build)

 The expected input for autodatabase are fasta files.
 They should sorted into directories for each taxon where the directory name is the taxon name with spaces replaced with underscores.
 E.g.